a-luna/aaronluna.dev/content/flask_api_tutorial/part-4/index.md

 WWW_AUTH_NO_TOKEN = 'Bearer realm="registered_users@mydomain.com"'
 ```

-Then, reate a function to send a `GET` request to the `api.auth_user` endpoint.
+Then, create a function to send a `GET` request to the `api.auth_user` endpoint.
 Open the `tests/util.py` file and add the function below:

 ```python {linenos=table,linenostart=26}
 def get_user(test_client, access_token):